 This is not necessarily a bad thing.
 Many people have plenty of information they want to show off online.
 Volunteer work, online portfolios, speaking engagements, and extensive networks can all be found online and reflect positively on your reputation.
 This is the sort of thing you want to find on Google, and it’s what hiring managers and others who might search for you online would want to see.

 In some cases; however, what appears at the top of your search results may not always be an accurate reflection of you as a person.
 In this 2015 survey of 1,000 adults, 20 percent of respondents found inaccurate information and 30 percent found their content shared without permission.
-An unfortunate 12 percent said they were unpleasantly surprised by their findings, and eight percent found embarrassing or reputation damaging information.
+An unfortunate 12 percent said they were unpleasantly surprised by their findings.
+And eight percent found information that damaged their online reputation.

 In fact, it’s quite rare to be completely pleased with your online reputation.
 The survey indicates that only 22 percent of people find information that is exactly what they want people to know about them.